dennyzhang/remote-commands-servers/README.md

 People can:
 1. People can choose how many concurrent executors to run.
 By default, it's 1.
 2. If executors count is 1, we run remote ssh commands sequentially.
 3. By default, it will abort immediately, if previous batch has any errors.

-People can customize by providing --avoid_abort option.
+People can customize this by providing --avoid_abort option.

 # Usage
+- TODO:
 ```
 Denny: mac$ python ./remote-commands-servers.py --help
 usage: remote-commands-servers.py [-h] --server_list SERVER_LIST [--executor_count EXECUTOR_COUNT]